-5. Connect your computer to the router.

-Method 1: Wired
+- 5. Connect your computer to the router. - Method 1: Wired

-Turn off the Wi-Fi on your computer and connect the devices to the router via an Ethernet cable.
+Turn off the Wi-Fi on your computer and connect the devices as shown below.

-• Method 2: Wirelessly
+Method 2: Wirelessly

 - 1) Find the SSID (Network Name) and Wireless Password printed on the label at the bottom of the router. - 2) Click the network icon of your computer or go to Wi-Fi Settings of your smart device, and then select the SSID to join the network.